Gender Dysphoria in the DSM-5: The Change in Terminology

 UCLA’s Williams Institute compiled a report using the latest data from the CDC’s Behavioral Risk Factor Surveillance System.
 It then estimated the number of transgender people in the US to comprise about 0.6% of adults.
 That translates to 1.4 million adults.

-Psychology Today reports on the DSM-5 estimates, which give similar findings:
+Psychology Today reports on the DSM-5 estimates, which find somewhat lower rates of gender dysphoria:

 According to the DSM-5, among [biological males], approximately 0.005 percent to 0.014 percent are later diagnosed with gender dysphoria.
 Among [biological females], approximately 0.002 percent to 0.003 percent are later diagnosed with gender dysphoria.
 Because these estimates are based on the number of people who seek formal treatment—including hormone therapy and gender confirmation surgery—these rates are likely an underestimate.